 Sooooo, in another month or so, I will hit the 1 year mark since I became vegetarian, and if you recall, I actually went full-on vegan last year for 8 months while training for my Ironman.
 And while since then I have allowed limited cheese and some dairy back into my life.
 And eggs.
 And the occasional bivalve (did you know farming mussels and oysters actually helps the environment?
 Google it! 👍), I still try to limit them all and stick to plant-based eating more often than not.

 Anyhoots, now comfy and happy in my often-vegan, mostly-vegetarian lifestyle, I have remade several old, previously dairy-laden favorites as dairy-free and vegan, upgrades.
 Like my Vegan Seafood Casserole, Creamy Poblano Macaroni Bake, and Boursin-Copycat Cashew Cheese to name a couple.
 These recipes save me.
 I love them, they make me happy, and check all the comfort food boxes just as same as the original recipes.

 And now I can add scalloped potatoes/gratin/creamy taters to the list of dishes I can enjoy.
-Dairy-free!
+Chipotle Corn, Poblano, and Potato Gratin, dairy-free!

 Now, I have tried making something like this gratin a couple times and there was always something missing.
 I think the problem is that I do not like straight up “bechamel” white sauce made using only almond milk.
 Raw cashews have been my go-to to solve this problem often, and I had some already soaked and on the ready this time too thinking the sauce may need thickener.
 But NOPE!
 Silk Nutmilk thickened up unlike any vegan bechamel I have made yet.
 Truly, awesomely, this stuff behaved like cow cream.
 It made a CREAMY, delicious sauce, without me having to pull any tricks.